class-hooks/class-hooks/README.md

   * [The Rules of Class Hooks](#the-rules-of-class-hooks)

 ## General
-class-hooks is a project that is meant to bring hooks into the world of class components.
-With class-hooks, you can write reusable pieces of logic that utilize lifecycle methods, state and context as complete black boxes, and utilize them in your class components.
+class-hooks are a new way to manage your logic, with one major goal: to help you treat your app model as a set of components that are encapsulated and can be composed upon.
+It does so by bringing the favorable concept of react hooks into the world of class components, thus giving your hooks lifecycle, state and context - a component that doesn't care about UI, and instead of rendering anything, provides an API for its hosting class component to interact with.

 [See class-hooks in action](https://codesandbox.io/s/class-hooks-example-ysg08?fontsize=14&hidenavigation=1&theme=dark)